lacouture100/ARFoundation-Unity-Experiments/README.md

 `ARFoundation` is built on "subsystems" and depends on a separate package called ARSubsystems. `ARSubsystems` defines an interface, and the platform-specific implementations are in the ARCore and ARKit packages.
 ARFoundation turns the AR data provided by ARSubsystems into Unity GameObjects and MonoBehavours.([source](https://github.com/Unity-Technologies/arfoundation-samples))

-Create a ReferenceImageLibrary found in the create>XR>Reference Image Library.
+Create a ReferenceImageLibrary found in the `create>XR>Reference Image Library`.
 You can access this menu by right clicking on the project area.

 Check specify size and give it the values of the object in the real world.
-Add it to the reference manger.
+Add it to the reference manager.

 Add an `AR Tracked Image Manager` component to your `AR Session Origin` object in your hierarchy.
 Add your `ReferenceImageLibrary` you created to the `Serialized Library` field in the component.

 ![setupImages/setupimageLibrary.JPG](setupImages/setupimageLibrary.JPG)

 Add a AR Camera Manager Component, and set the focus mode to 'auto'.
 [AR Camera Manager Documentation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@3.0/api/UnityEngine.XR.ARFoundation.ARCameraManager.html)